The Value of Community Engagement￼

 Why does community engagement matter for cities and governments?

-It’s important to involve community members in the choices that their cities and governments make—it helps to better understand the needs and desires of each community.
-To ensure everyone is involved, accessibility of community engagement practices needs to be a high-level priority for key decision-makers.
+It’s important to involve community members in the choices that their cities and governments make.
+It helps to better understand the needs and desires of each community.
+Accessible community engagement must be a priority for decision makers.

 Democracy means everyone

-Platform – Is there access to participation across a wide variety of platforms, such as digital engagement tools, in-person meetings, take-away/distributable surveys, and mobile ideation or feedback-gathering platforms?
+Platform – Is there an opportunity to participate through a variety of digital participation tools, in-person meetings, and take-home/distribution surveys for brainstorming or collecting feedback?

 Environment – What are key considerations that may affect someone’s ability to participate?